- About Maintenance Responsibility of Diet Types and Texture Types

 - Select Tools & Setup > Diet Orders.
 The Diet Order Setting screen appears.

 - Click the name of the fluid type.
-The Update Fluid Type pop-up window appears (screenshot below).
+The Update Fluid Type slide-out panel appears (screenshot below).

 - If your account currently maintains the fluid type (as indicated by the Maintained by field), then you can assign maintenance to child accounts.
 To do so, click the Assign Maintenance to Child Accounts link (first screenshot below), and the confirmation message appears (second screenshot below).

-- Click the Assign to Child Accounts button.
+- Click the OK button.
 The fluid type is now the responsibility of the child accounts to maintain.

-- The Maintained by field for the fluid type states Child Accounts to indicate such (screenshot below).
+- The Maintained By field for the fluid type states Child Accounts to indicate such.

-- In addition, each child account will receive a notification that states that they are now responsible to maintain the fluid type.
+- In addition, each child account will receive a notification on their home screen that states that they are now responsible to maintain the fluid type.

 Note the Following